Likelihood Reconstruction for Radio Detectors of Neutrinos and Cosmic Rays: Applications

 The final application of the likelihood we present is identification of signals from background.
 The ratio of the likelihoods for two different hypotheses is the most powerful way of comparing two hypotheses~\cite{NeymanPearson}.
 Thus, using the likelihood is the most effective method for separating a signal from a background when searching for known signals in radio antenna traces.
 Separating the signal from the background is a common challenge in all radio detection experiments, as the signal purity is extremely low.
 The first primary analysis step is to identify the cosmic-ray or neutrino-induced radio signals from background events that are several orders of magnitude more numerous.
 In the following, we demonstrate the method by conducting a toy study of searching for cosmic-ray signals in in-ice radio neutrino detectors, as one of many possible applications.

 Cosmic-ray signals in radio neutrino detectors make up a substantial background.
 Since cosmic-ray air showers are several orders of magnitude more abundant than UHE neutrinos, and radio emission from air showers is a well-understood phenomenon, they can effectively be used as a calibration source and end-to-end detector and analysis verification and demonstration.
 Searches for cosmic rays have been carried out with ARIANNA~\cite{Arianna:2021lnr} using shallowly deployed LPDA antennas, demonstrating the reconstruction capabilities of the experiment.
-A similar analysis is ongoing with RNO-G~\cite{Henrichs:2023XE, Nelles:2024c9}.
+A similar analysis was recently published with RNO-G~\cite{Agarwal:2025iyo, Henrichs:2023XE, Nelles:2024c9}.

-When identifying cosmic ray-signals, the main background is thermal noise that triggers the detector.
+When identifying cosmic ray signals, the main background is thermal noise that triggers the detector.
 The measured event rate of cosmic rays by ARIANNA is on the order of 1 per station per day, however, the stations are often configured to trigger and save traces at a \SI{1}{Hz} rate.
 The vast majority of triggered events are thus thermal noise fluctuations, and a background rejection rate of $\mathcal{O}(\sim 10^5)$ per signal event is needed.
 To separate signal from background, previous analyses have relied on correlation scores of known signal templates with the measured trace in one antenna,

 where $x$ is the measured trace, $\mu$ is the template, and $\Delta n$ represents a time offset.
 This correlation acts as a test statistic for which a cut is set to determine which triggered events are likely cosmic-ray signals.
 In the following, we demonstrate, using a toy-model study, that utilizing the maximized two delta log-likelihood between no signal (zeros) and the signal template achieves a better separation between the signal and background.